 I’m back in the UK, this time to shine my spotlight on the band BLACK | LAKES, who just released their phenomenal debut single “The Divide.”
 The band is comprised of five members who hail from South Wales and Southwest England, including Will S. Preston (lead vocals), Scott Bradshaw (guitar, backing vocals), James Rowlands (guitar, backing vocals), Lee Harris (bass) and Dafydd Fuller (drums).
 Influenced by too many bands to name, they play an electrifying and melodic style of progressive alternative metal rock.

-The single is the title track from their EP The Divide, which was produced and mastered by Romesh Dodangoda at Longwave Studios, and premiered along with a review on Down the Front Media, which you can read here.
+The single was produced and mastered by Romesh Dodangoda at Longwave Studios, and premiered along with a review on Down the Front Media.
 As the band explained in that post, “The Divide” is “about rejecting the predetermined path laid out in front of you by mainstream society.
 It’s about demanding your individuality in a world hell bent on making you the same.”
 The article’s author Claire Hill goes on to say: “Based on the band’s collective personal experience and persistent, bitter disappointment at being let down by those holding positions of power and authority, ‘The Divide’ is a pretty good assessment of what a lot of people feel about what is happening in society today.”

 The song starts off with a delicate synth chord, then blasts open with a cascade of gnarly and wailing guitars, mammoth bass, and thunderous drums.
 As the song progresses, layers of jangly and distorted guitars are added to the already dynamic mix, propelling the track into the sonic stratosphere.
 Will’s gorgeous vocals are filled with passion as he fervently sings the powerful lyrics, soaring to intense heights in the choruses that spread chills up and down our spines: “One by one we fall in line with docile obedience.
 In lies we trust, stand in line justified you’re one of us.
 Father forgive them for the lives they have stolen.
 Further we are taken down the paths they have chosen.
 One more time.”